8 Things You Should Know About Federal Work-Study

 6

-FWS jobs are always part-time work.
+Federal Work-Study jobs are intended to be part-time work.
 Plus, your school will have a set number of hours that you can work in a given job.

 Your weekly work schedule will depend on the type of job you get and your employer’s expectations.
 Your employer and your school’s financial aid office will build a schedule around your classes.

-You should not exceed the total hours in your FWS job.
-Check in with your supervisor and your financial aid office if you have questions about your limit and how to track your total hours worked.
+You should not exceed the total hours in your Federal Work-Study job.
+Check in with your supervisor and your school’s financial aid office if you have questions about your limit and how to track your total hours worked.

-In some rare situations, you may be able to be paid as a regular employee after your FWS funding runs out.
-Check with your supervisor to see if there is any flexibility to continue working in the role after your FWS funding runs out.
+In some rare situations, you may be able to be paid as a regular employee after your work-study funding runs out.
+Check with your supervisor to see if there is any flexibility to continue working in the role after your funding runs out.

 7

-FWS earnings will not reduce your future student aid.
+Work-study earnings won’t reduce your future student aid.

-When your fill out your FAFSA form each year, you report your tax information.
-Then your income (or your family’s income) is used to determine how much federal student aid you’ll be offered in the next school year.
+When your fill out your FAFSA form each year, you (and your family, if applicable) will provide consent and approval to have your federal tax information transferred directly from the IRS into your FAFSA form.
+Then your income (and/or your family’s income) will be used to help determine how much federal student aid you’ll be offered.

-But you should also make sure to report your FWS earnings on your FAFSA form.
-When you do, those FWS earnings won’t be included as part of your total income when your school calculates your aid offer.
-This means the money you make from a FWS job won’t impact your student aid offer the next year.
+However, your earnings from a Federal Work-Study job won’t be included as part of your total income when your school calculates your aid offer.
+This means the money you make from a work-study job won’t impact your student aid offer the next year.

 8